SFPL · V2B hero · NOTE: one session scene and two specific design moves still needed before publishing Read the editorial memo →

 Chapter 03

-The design move that changed the room wasn't a particular activity or icebreaker.
-It was a commitment to making ambassadors' feedback visibly present in the next session's materials — traceable from what someone said to what appeared on the board in front of them the following month.
+The move that changed the room wasn't an activity or icebreaker.
+It was making ambassadors' feedback visibly present in the next session's materials — traceable from what someone said to what appeared on the board the following month.

 One ambassador noted it mid-series: "I really appreciate seeing that the feedback from the last session was taken into account.
 Thank you!"
 That observation looks small on the page.
-In a room that started where this one started, it was the entire game.
+In this room, it was the entire game.
 It meant a staff member who had arrived skeptical now trusted that the process was real.
 That trust was the precondition for them carrying the plan back into a branch and treating it as their own.

 The Ambassador Team Purpose Statement was the first signal of this principle.
-Drafted from kickoff worksheets through affinity mapping, written from the perspective of the ambassador team rather than the consultants, it gave the ambassadors back a statement of who they were and what they were there to do, in their own collective voice.
+Written in the ambassadors' voice rather than the consultants', it gave them back a statement of who they were and what they were there to do.
 Most strategic planning processes make the opposite choice.
-This one didn't.

 Chapter 04